William Esdaile: Collector

+Last years

-In 1825, at the age of sixty-eight, Esdaile took his first trip abroad, visiting Italy, and was so pleased with the experiment that he repeated it two years later.
-In 1832, on returning to his home at Clapham from Dover, he was seized with a dangerous malarial fever.
+In 1832, on returning to his home at Clapham from Dover, Esdaile was seized with a dangerous malarial fever.
 Though he recovered his health, he was never again able to attend to business or to manage his property.
 He neither read nor wrote, and spent the whole day in overlooking his collection of prints.
 He passed the winter of 1835–36 at Rome and Naples, but after his return his constitution began to gradually break up.
 He was confined to his bed for nine months, and, dying at Clapham, 2 October 1837, was buried in Bunhill Fields.
+Esdaile's portrait was painted by both Wilkie and Lawrence, and an engraving was made from a pastel portrait by George Sharples.

+Family

-The banking-house of Esdaile & Hammet had ceased to exist from the beginning of the year.
-Esdaile's portrait was painted by both Wilkie and Lawrence, and an engraving was made from another picture by George Sharples.
-He married Elizabeth, the only child of Edward Jeffries, treasurer of St. Thomas's Hospital, by whom he had two sons and four daughters.
+Esdaile married Elizabeth, the only child of Edward Jeffries, treasurer of St. Thomas's Hospital, by whom he had two sons and four daughters.

+Their youngest daughter Caroline married in 1824 Rees Goring Thomas (1801–1863).

 Their grandson, Edward Jeffries Esdaile, married, 27 September 1837, Ianthe Eliza Shelley, the daughter of Percy Bysshe Shelley and Harriet Westbrook.